se-edu/se-book/cppToJava/objects/passingObjects/text.md

 ```
 </box>

-{{ different }} **Java does not have explicit pointers** (and other related things such as pointer de-referencing, pointer arithmetic). **When an object is passed into a method as an argument, the method gains access to the original object.** If the method changes the object it received, the changes are retained in the object even after the method is completed.
+{{ different }} **Java does not have explicit pointers** (and other related things such as pointer de-referencing and pointer arithmetic). **When an object is passed into a method as an argument, the method gains access to the original object.** If the method changes the object it received, the changes are retained in the object even after the method has completed.

 <box>

-{{ icon_example }} Note how `p3` retains changes done to it by the method `swapCoordinates` even after the method call.
+{{ icon_example }} Note how `p3` retains changes done to it by the method `swapCoordinates` even after the method has completed executing.

 ```java
 public static void swapCoordinates(Point p){